-The applicant proposes to change the land use on the future land use map (FLUM) from Single Family to Commercial land use.
+The applicant proposes to change the land use on the future land use map (FLUM) from Single Family to Mixed Use land use, as amended.

 The applicant proposes to change the zoning on the property from SF-3-NP to LR-MU-NP for commercial/office use.
 For more information on the zoning request, see case report C14-2023-0035.